Phantasus/Cuis-Smalltalk-Slang/Journal.md

 `SQUEAK_PLUGINS` and the `-plugins` vm option.
 Per default the vm searches in the vm directory.

+How do I get the `InterpreterProxy` which is defined in `platforms/Cross/vm/sqVirtualMachine.c` to interact with outside Cuis Slang code without re-implementing the VM?
+When it comes to later simulations of plugins, they can't be simulated over the interpreter proxy as this would mean, to simulate the VM.
+And how to transport the C interface of plugins safely, without caring around the
+VMMaker + the Opensmalltalk VM repository which are 300 MB.
+Call me old fashioned, but this is a little bit too much for building plugins for my taste.
+And I say that in a time where it's normal to download Gigabytes of libraries only to build an Android or IOS App.

+`storeVirtualMachineProxyImplementation: categoryList on: fileName` of the `VMPluginCodeGenerator` is a very old method.
+Goes back to 1998, maybe it's even older than that, but that was the first commit in the VMMaker repository.

 ## 23th May 2020 (jpb)

 Today there was a Jitsi Meeting with Cuis developers and the